Exbexz/PixelArt-GAN/README.md

 ## Data Preprocessing

 Ensure proper preprocessing of your pixel character dataset, including resizing to 16x16 pixels, normalization, and optional data augmentation.
-Refer to the [Data Preprocessing](#data-preprocessing) section for more details.<br>

 ## Contributing

 Feel free to contribute by opening issues, providing suggestions, or submitting pull requests.
 Your input is highly appreciated!<br>